-Each Gadget app comes with an authentication system built in that supports user based and API key based authentication.
-The authentication system is built using existing pieces Gadget like models and behavior, so you can fully customize it to suit your needs.
-Gadget apps can have open signups, or sync the user list from a different system, or have no user based auth at all, and the data in a Gadget app can be world readable or completely locked away until someone has signed in -- it's up to you.
+Each Gadget app comes with an authentication system built in that supports user-based and API key-based authentication.
+The authentication system is built using existing pieces Gadget like Models and Actions, so you can fully customize it to suit your needs.
+Gadget apps can have open signups, or sync the user list from a different system, or have no user-based auth at all, and the data in a Gadget app can be world readable or completely locked away until someone has signed in -- it's up to you.
 See Access Control for more information.

 Every Gadget app is hosted and accessible from the moment it is created at